jamesmortensen/cache-container-images-action/README.md

 NOTE:  Be sure to use `!= 'true'` as actions/cache does not set any cache-hit value if there's a cache miss.

-See the [demo-action.yml](https://github.com/jamesmortensen/cache-container-images-action/blob/master/.github/workflows/demo-action.yml) workflow file for a simple example.
+See the [test-action.yml](https://github.com/jamesmortensen/cache-container-images-action/blob/master/.github/workflows/demo-action.yml) workflow file for test results and examples.

 ## License

-Copyright (c) James Mortensen, 2022 MIT License
+Copyright (c) James Mortensen, 2022, 2024 MIT License